usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-20">(I) the car adjacent to the end of the dining car through which a wheelchair may enter is itself accessible to a wheelchair;</p>
 <p class="margin-left-20">(II) such passenger can exit to the platform from the car such passenger occupies, move down the platform, and enter the adjacent accessible car described in subclause (I) without the necessity of the train being moved within the station; and</p>
 <p class="margin-left-20">(III) space to park and secure a wheelchair is available in the dining car at the time such passenger wishes to eat (if such passenger wishes to remain in a wheelchair), or space to store and fold a wheelchair is available in the dining car at the time such passenger wishes to eat (if such passenger wishes to transfer to a dining car seat); and</p>
-<p class="margin-left-16">(ii) appropriate auxiliary aids and services, including a hard surface on which to eat, shall be provided to ensure that other equivalent food service is available to individuals with disabilities, including individuals who use wheelchairs, and to passengers traveling with such individuals.
-Unless not practicable, a person providing intercity rail transportation shall place an accessible car adjacent to the end of a dining car described in clause (I) through which an individual who uses a wheelchair may enter.</p>
+<p class="margin-left-16">(ii) appropriate auxiliary aids and services, including a hard surface on which to eat, shall be provided to ensure that other equivalent food service is available to individuals with disabilities, including individuals who use wheelchairs, and to passengers traveling with such individuals.</p>
+<p class="margin-left-16">Unless not practicable, a person providing intercity rail transportation shall place an accessible car adjacent to the end of a dining car described in clause (I) through which an individual who uses a wheelchair may enter.</p>
 <p class="margin-left-12"> (B) Bi-level dining cars</p>
-<p class="margin-left-12">On any train in which a bi-level dining car is used to provide food service</p>
+<p class="margin-left-12">On any train in which a bi-level dining car is used to provide food service—</p>
 <p class="margin-left-16">(i) if such train includes a bi-level lounge car purchased after July 26, 1990, table service in such lounge car shall be provided to individuals who use wheelchairs and to other passengers; and</p>
 <p class="margin-left-16">(ii) appropriate auxiliary aids and services, including a hard surface on which to eat, shall be provided to ensure that other equivalent food service is available to individuals with disabilities, including individuals who use wheelchairs, and to passengers traveling with such individuals.</p>
 <p class="margin-left-4"> <a name="12162b" id="12162b"></a>(b) Commuter rail transportation</p>